mmurphy2k/ai-case-study/README.md

 ## Recommendations

 * If you were to advise the company, what products or services would you suggest they offer?

-I like to see Hugging Face offer dashboards and advanced analytic tools for monitoring performance of models and insights.
+I like to see Hugging Face offer dashboards and advanced analytic tools for monitoring performance and insights.

 * Why do you think that offering this product or service would benefit the company?

 Offering a dashboard and advanced analytics tools would benefit Hugging Face in several ways:

 1. Enhanced User Experience: Providing visualizations and insights helps users better understand model performance and analytics, making the platform more user-friendly and accessible.